Liquidised Foods vs Thickened Liquids: The IDDSI Difference Explained

 2. Texture and Flow

-When healthcare providers refer to thickened liquids, they typically mean levels 1 (slightly thick) or 2 (moderately thick).
+When healthcare providers refer to thickened liquids, they typically mean levels 1 (slightly thick) or 2 (mildly thick).
 These maintain liquid properties while providing increased viscosity for safer swallowing.
 The texture flows smoothly off a spoon but moves more slowly than regular liquids.

 For thickened liquid levels 3 or 4, people often call them liquidized foods instead.
 Level 3 liquidized foods should be smooth and liquid-like with no lumps.
 You can't eat it with a fork, but it flows off a spoon.